This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases. Please see the disclosure for more information.

 Slow cooker Tennessee-style potatoes have quickly become one of my favorite side dishes to make.
 You start with your pretty-much-standard mashed potatoes, except you boil the potatoes in a flavor mix of chicken bouillon and garlic-infused water.
 Then you transfer them to the slow cooker where they get even creamier and even smoother.
-Perfect for a cold day.
+Perfect for a cold day here in Indiana.
 Perfect for a potluck or family get-together.
 The potatoes may seem like the usual, but cooking them in the flavored water really makes for a different, richer flavor.

 Be sure you don’t throw out the water used to boil the potatoes when they are done.
 Reserve a cup or so in case the slow cooker Tennessee-style potatoes get a bit thick while cooking.
 If that happens don’t add a lot of the water .Just add a bit, stir, and see if they’re creamy enough.
 If not, add a bit more.